+b) Overall trend in conservation status

 No change

 The change is mainly due to:

-No change

-The change is mainly due to:

-Conclusion on Range reached because: (i) the short-term trend direction in Range surface area is stable; and (ii) the current Range surface area is approximately equal to the Favourable Reference Range.
+11.8 Additional information Conclusion on Range reached because: (i) the short-term trend direction in Range surface area is stable; and (ii) the current Range surface area is approximately equal to the Favourable Reference Range.
 Conclusion on Population reached because: (i) the short-term trend direction in Population size is stable; and (ii) the current Population size is approximately equal to the Favourable Reference Population.

-Conclusion on Habitat for the species reached because: (i) the area of [occupied habitat is sufficiently large and (ii) the habitat quality is suitable for the long-term survival of the species; and (iii) the short-term trend in area and quality of habitat is stable.

-Conclusion on Future prospects reached because: (i) the Future prospects for Range are good; (ii) the Future prospects for Population are unknown; and (iii) the Future prospects for Habitat for the species are good.
+Conclusion on Habitat for the species reached because: (i) the area of occupied habitat is sufficiently large and (ii) the habitat quality is suitable for the long-term survival of the species; and (iii) the short-term trend in area and quality of habitat is unknown.
+Conclusion on Future prospects reached because: (i) the Future prospects for Range are good; (ii) the Future prospects for Population are good; and (iii) the Future prospects for Habitat for the species are good.
 Overall assessment of Conservation Status is Favourable because all of the conclusions are Favourable.

-Overall trend in Conservation Status is based on the combination of the short-term trends for Range - stable, Population - stable, and Habitat for the species - stable

-Overall assessment of conservation status has not changed since 2013.
+Overall trend in Conservation Status is based on the combination of the short-term trends for Range - stable, Population - stable, and Habitat for the species - unknown.
+Overall assessment of Conservation Status has not changed since 2013.
 Overall trend in conservation status was not reported for this species in 2013.
 However, from the information available the overall trend would have been stable in 2013 and so there has been no change since the last reporting round.

-12. Natura 2000 (pSCIs, SCIs and SACs) coverage for Annex II species

-- 12.1 Population size inside the pSCIs, SCIs and SACs network (on the biogeographical/marine level including all sites where the species is present) - 12.2 Type of estimate - 12.3 Population size inside the network Method used - 12.4 Short-term trend of population size within the network Direction - 12.5 Short-term trend of population size within the network Method used - 12.6 Additional information

-- a) Unit

-- b) Minimum

-- c) Maximum

-- d) Best single value

-13. Complementary information

-- 13.1 Justification of % thresholds for trends

-- 13.2 Trans-boundary assessment

-- 13.3 Other relevant Information
+12. Natura 2000 (pSCIs, SCIs and SACs) coverage for Annex II species - 12.1 Population size inside the pSCIs, SCIs and SACs network (on the biogeographical/marine level including all sites where the species is present) - 12.2 Type of estimate - 12.3 Population size inside the network Method used - 12.4 Short-term trend of population size within the network Direction - 12.5 Short-term trend of population size within the network Method used - 12.6 Additional information - a) Unit - b) Minimum - c) Maximum - d) Best single value 13.
+Complementary information 13.1 Justification of % thresholds for trends 13.2 Trans-boundary assessment 13.3 Other relevant Information Distribution Map

-Distribution Map

-Figure 1: UK distribution map for S1322 - Natterer's bat (Myotis nattereri).
+Figure 1: UK distribution map for S1326 - Brown long-eared bat (Plecotus auritus).
 Coastline boundary derived from the Oil and Gas Authority's OGA and Lloyd's Register SNS Regional Geological Maps (Open Source).
 Open Government Licence v3 (OGL).
 Contains data © 2017 Oil and Gas Authority.
 The 10km grid square distribution map is based on available species records within the current reporting period.
 For further details see the 2019 Article 17 UK Approach document.
 Range Map

-Figure 2: UK range map for S1322 - Natterer's bat (Myotis nattereri).Coastline boundary derived from the Oil and Gas Authority's OGA and Lloyd's Register SNS Regional Geological Maps (Open Source).
+Figure 2: UK range map for S1326 - Brown long-eared bat (Plecotus auritus).
+Coastline boundary derived from the Oil and Gas Authority's OGA and Lloyd's Register SNS Regional Geological Maps (Open Source).
 Open Government Licence v3 (OGL).
 Contains data © 2017 Oil and Gas Authority.
 The range map has been produced by The Mammal Society applying a range mapping tool as outlined in Matthews et al. (2018), to the 10km grid square distribution map presented in Figure 1.
 The alpha value for this species was 20km.
 For further details see the 2019 Article 17 UK Approach document.
+Explanatory Notes Species name: Plecotus a uritus (1326) Field label Note 2.2 Year or Period This time period has been selected as distribution has been calculated using data from Mathews et al 2018.
+2.3 Distribution map Range is based on presence data collected between 1995 and 2016.
+Areas that contain very isolated records may not have been included in the area of distribution